Cincinnati Personal Injury Lawyer & Ohio Wrongful Death Attorney

 The Lyon Firm has the resources and knowledge to work alongside engineering, human factors, toxicology, epidemiology, pathology and other medical experts determine the root cause of the death and to develop the compelling evidence to present the highest quality evidence and arguments on behalf of the decedent and the family.

-If you need help determining the cause of death of a family member and are looking for answers, please call The Lyon Firm for a no cost consultation.
+If you need help determining the cause of death of a family member and are looking for answers, please call The Lyon Firm for a no-cost consultation with an Ohio wrongful death attorney.
 We have the experience and resources to help answer the many questions that arise after the loss of a loved one (800) 513-2403.